The Agreement in brief

 The market access opportunities available under the GPA 2012 are estimated to be worth more than US$ 1.7 trillion annually.

 Procurement statistics notified by GPA Parties' are available on the WTO GPA Webpage.

 GPA Parties and acceding candidates

 The GPA is a plurilateral agreement, which means it is binding only on those WTO Members who are party to it and have therefore accepted to be bound by it.
-At present, it has 19 Parties, which together cover 47 WTO Members.
-This includes three new Parties whose respective accessions became effective in the last two year.
+At present, it has 21 Parties, which together cover 48 WTO Members (the European Union and its 27 member States are counting as one Party).
+This includes six new Parties whose respective accessions became effective after the entry into force of the GPA 2012.

-A number of additional WTO Members are also observers on the Committee on Government Procurement, the administering body of the Agreement.
+A number of additional WTO Members are observers to the Committee on Government Procurement, the administering body of the Agreement.
 For more information on the current list of Parties and observers to the Agreement, click here.

 Overview of GPA coverage

 The GPA does not automatically apply to all government procurement of the Parties.
 Rather, it only applies to procurement of goods, services, or any combination thereof, as specified in each Party's schedules to the Agreement (i.e., Annexes to Appendix I).
 These comprise:

 - Annex 1, the central government entities whose procurement is covered by the Agreement;